openstack/cinder-specs/specs/liberty/clone-image-in-glance-cinder-backend.rst

 On uploading a volume to an image:

-* If image format is raw and image_upload_use_cinder_backend is enabled in cinder.conf, clone the volume and register its location to the image.
+* If image format is raw and image_upload_use_cinder_backend is enabled in cinder.conf, clone the volume and register its location to the image [2]_.

     * If image_upload_use_internal_tenant is set to True, the cloned volume is placed in the internal tenant.